Limido Comasco

 Limido Comasco (locally Limed /lmo/ or Limid /lmo/) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 30 km northwest of Milan and about 15 km southwest of Como.
-As of 31 December 2004, it had a population of 2,579 and an area of 4.5 km².
+As of 31 December 2004, it had a population of 2,579 and an area of 4.5 km2.

 The municipality of Limido Comasco contains the frazione (subdivision) Cascina Restelli.

-Limido Comasco borders the following municipalities: Cislago, Fenegrò, Lurago Marinone, Mozzate, Turate.
+Limido Comasco borders the municipalities of Cislago, Fenegrò, Lurago Marinone, Mozzate, and Turate.